-Type a new name for the symbol or use one of the suggested names.
-ReSharper suggests new names for the symbol taking into account your naming style.
+Type a new name for the entity or use one of the suggested names.
+ReSharper will suggest new names for the entity taking into account your naming style.

-- Click Next.
-If there are nothing related to the renamed symbol, ReSharper applies the refactoring.
+Click Next.
+If there are nothing related to the renamed entities, ReSharper applies the refactoring.
 Otherwise, the wizard displays additional steps:

-If there are related symbols with similar names, they are listed on the following step: Select related symbols that you want to rename along with the selected symbol - you can accept the suggested names or specify new names in the New Name column.
+If there are related entities with similar names, they are listed on the following step: Select related entities that you want to rename along with the selected entity - you can accept the suggested names or specify new names in the New Name column.

 If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

 You can rename an entity by modifying its declaration right in the editor and then applying a quick-fix to invoke the solution-wide refactoring.